MarcDiethelm/xtc/README.md

  }
  ```

-This will render the 'home' view (home.hbs) in the default template (or default 'layout').
+This will render the 'home' view (home.hbs) in the default base document.
+In Express a base document is called a *layou*.
 Here's a slightly more advanced example of a render call:

 ```js
 res.render('subpage', {